Dewynters/Website-Template-Bootstrap-4/README.md

 Step 2:

 Next we need to install the modules required to use gulp, these are used in our 'gulpfile.js' file.
 The modules required are declared in the 'package.json' file.
-To make sure the modules listed in the package.json file are the latest version type the command: npm init
+To make sure the modules listed in the package.json file are the latest version type the commands:

-Then go through the step by step process.
-Once complete check the package.json file, you may have to remove the existing list of dependencies.
+npm i -g npm-check-updates
+npm-check-updates -u
+npm install

 To install the modules type the following command: npm install